simondlevy/Hackflight/README.md

 desktop/laptop computer, with the [GNU ARM toolchain](https://launchpad.net/gcc-arm-embedded) installed, and you'll need to grab the [BreezySTM32](https://github.com/simondlevy/BreezySTM32) repository.

-Then edit the Makefile in <tt>hackflight/firmware/naze</tt> to reflect where you put BreezySTM32.
-In a terminal window, cd to
-<tt>hackflight/firmware/naze</tt> and type <tt>make</tt>.
-This will build the
-firmware binary in the <tt>obj</tt> directory.
+In <tt>hackflight/firmware/naze130mm</tt> there's code that uses PID values (<tt>pidvals.hpp</tt>
+appropriate that worked well on my 130mm quadcopter.
+Likewise, <tt>hackflight/firmware/naze250mm</tt> contains
+code that uses values that worked on a 250mm quad.
+So choose whichever is closest to your vehicle, cd to that folder, and edit the Makeke to reflect where you put BreezySTM32.
+Then type <tt>make</tt>, which will build the firmware binary in the <tt>obj</tt> directory.
 If you've already got Baseflight or Cleanflight running on your board, you should then just be able to type
 <tt>make flash</tt> to flash Hackflight onto it.
 If you run into trouble, you
 can short the bootloader pins and type <tt>make unbrick</tt>.

 Hackflight flies your quadcopter in Level (a.k.a.
 Stable) mode.
-So the only parameters you should need to adjust are the PID tuning params in <tt>hackflight/firmware/board.hpp</tt>.
+So the only parameters you should need to adjust are the PID tuning params.
-That file contains two examples of settings that seem to work well (250mm quad, 130mm quad).
 As with Baseflight, you get a gyro auto-calibration sequence on startup, indicated by  steady green LED that turns off when the calibration is done.
 You can re-calibrate the gyro by putting the collective (left) stick in full upper-left and the